Archiving

 - Existing snapshots are not affected by the setting change.
 Use

-mix linkhut.storage local.compressto compress them retroactively.
+mix linkhut.storage local.compressto compress local snapshots retroactively.

 Security considerations